sparkfun/SparkFun_RTK_Firmware/Firmware/readme.md

 ----
 ### A note about ZED-F9P firmware

 The firmware loaded onto the ZED-F9P receiver can vary depending on manufacture date.
-Currently one of three versions: v1.12, v1.13, and v1.30.
 All field testing and device specific performance parameters were obtained with v1.30.

 v1.12 has the benefit of working with SBAS and an operational RTK status signal (the LED illuminates correctly).
+See [release notes](https://content.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG112_RN_%28UBX-19026698%29.pdf).

 v1.13 has a few RTK and receiver performance improvements but introduces a bug that causes the RTK Status LED to fail when SBAS is enabled.
+See [release notes](https://content.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG113_RN_%28UBX-20019211%29.pdf).

 v1.30 has a few RTK and receiver performance improvements, I<sup>2</sup>C communication improvements, and most importantly support for Spartan PMP packets.
+See [release notes](https://www.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG130_RN_UBX-21047459.pdf).

+v1.32 has a few Spartan protocol specific improvements.
+See [release notes](https://www.u-blox.com/sites/default/files/documents/ZED-F9P-FW100-HPG132_RN_UBX-22004887.pdf).

 The RTK Firmware is designed to work with any ZED-F9x firmware.
 Upgrading the ZED-F9x is a good thing to consider but is not crucial to the use of the RTK products.